JAMES IVOR MONTGOMERY

 - 1875 - Moved Law Practice to Sandwich, IL

-- The US Census of 1880 finds James Ivor, Mary, Jessie, Florian, Ward, and a Gertrude Case, living in Sandwich, LaSalle County, IL.
+- The US Census of 1880 finds James Ivor, Mary, Jessie, Florian, Ward, and a Gertrude Case, living in the town of Sandwich, LaSalle County, IL.

 - 1883 - Move the Family to the Lett Homestead when Tom Lett retired and moved into Sandwich.

-- 1883 and later - Surveyor of lands in the upper LaSalle and lower DeKalb County, IL areas.
+- 1883 and later - Surveyor of lands in the areas of upper LaSalle and lower DeKalb County, IL.